 The Baghouse: An Air Quality Workhorse

-Almost every type of plant in the US that produces dust or particulates is going to have some type of air quality control system — and the baghouse the most common type.
+Almost every type of plant in the US that produces dust or particulates is going to have some type of air quality control system, and the baghouse is the most common type.
 Each baghouse contains a filtration system that collects dust or particulates and prevents them from entering the work site or being released into the atmosphere.

 Our pulse jet baghouses are also incredibly efficient, capturing 99.9 percent of dust and particulates in most applications.
 The absence of moving parts in most pulse jet designs means that they are long-lasting and won’t suffer from periodic breakdowns like other types of equipment.

-CAMCORP’s baghouses are designed to be either be loaded from the top or bottom.
-We also have configurations available with walk-in plenums, and a range of intake builds.
+Camcorp’s baghouses are designed to be loaded from the top or bottom.
+We also have configurations available with walk-in plenums and a range of intake builds.

 The inside of a baghouse is arranged with vertical sheet metal rows, which house a bag filter system.
 Depending on the type of dust or particulates that your system needs to capture, a baghouse may or may not be fitted with an additional cartridge system, which we’ll explain below.